10 Changes Sugar Can Cause In Your Body

 The reason we’ve done a three-part series on the subject is because we really care about your health.
-And more to the point we really care about the symptoms and body changes you may experience during the Meno years.
+And more to the point we really care about the signs and body changes you may experience during the Meno years.
 So, if just a little bit of this info helps convince you that getting rid of sugar could change your life then we’ll have done our job.

-I truly hope it helps you because even cutting back a bit on things like sugar, and yes I know I mentioned refined flour in here too, but reducing the packaged foods you eat and replacing them with fresh fruit and vegetables really helps with those meno symptoms.
+I truly hope it helps you because even cutting back a bit on things like sugar, and yes I know I mentioned refined flour in here too, but reducing the packaged foods you eat and replacing them with fresh fruit and vegetables really helps with those meno signs.
 Guaranteed.